zfernandez/topdown-lwjgl-system/README.md

 This project aims to set up an environment for 2D isometric games, based on the side scrolling example by [GamesWithGabe](https://www.youtube.com/playlist?list=PLtrSb4XxIVbp8AKuEAlwNXDxr99e3woGE).
 It is primarily a proof of concept, and is not currently intended for any major release.

+Currently a spike is being done in a side branch, will cherry pick changes afterwards.

 ## Installation Instructions

 There's no current packaging process